When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 120 nights (30-night break-in period)

-What We Don’t Like: Kids who prefer a softer feel might find that this mattress lacks cushioning.
+- What We Don’t Like: Kids who prefer a softer feel might need a mattress with more cushioning.

 Scoring & Reviews